ecophilina/ACCASP-meeting/2019-03-14-project-team-meeting.md

 * Brainstorming of ideas for breakout group topics:

     - Some possibilities include:
+        1. Brainstorming visualizations approaches.
+        1. Searching broadly for any relevant literature we might have missed.
-        1. Implementing a random walk for environmental covariates (time varying quadratic effects of O2, temperature, depth and salinity).
+        1. Implementing a random walk for environmental covariates in R-INLA (time varying quadratic effects of O2, temperature, depth and salinity).
+        1. Implementing and comparing barrier models in R-INLA
-        2. Implementing centre of gravity and area of occupancy calculations.
+        1. Implementing area of occupancy calculations and weighted average temperature etc.
-        3. Brainstorming visualizations for expected patterns.
-        4. Searching broadly for any relevant literature we might have missed.
-        5. Brainstorming our hypotheses for expected outcomes.
+        1. Brainstorming our hypotheses for expected outcomes.
 Are there expected patterns across species groups because of their biology?
 Are there existing hypotheses for some species groups and regions?
+        1. Improving environmental projection model or theory behind those.
+        1. Developing or completing spin-off projects?
+E.g. Robyn's cumulative depth profile work.
+        1. Reviewing guidelines for INLA meshes and developing a defensible mesh for our surveys/coastline.

 * Choose priorities and who should tackle which problem in breakout groups

-* Start breakout groups.
+* Start breakout groups

 ## Day 2: Friday, March 15th 2019

-Room T325, **Pacific Biological Station**, 3190 Hammond Bay Road, Nanaimo
+Room T325 (old library room), **Pacific Biological Station**, 3190 Hammond Bay Road, Nanaimo

-9:00 am - 2:00 pm
+9:00 am -- 2:00 pm

-* Welcome back and review of breakout group objectives and any progress from previous afternoon.
+* Welcome back and review of breakout group objectives and any progress from previous afternoon

-* Breakout group work (remainder of the morning)
+* Breakout-group work (remainder of the morning)

-* Review key conclusions from both discussions and breakout group work
+* Review conclusions from both discussions and breakout-group work

 \clearpage

 # Authorship agreement